-Politics makes strange bedfellows, they say, and so it was last week, when negotiators in the Senate and House announced that they’d reached an agreement “in principle” on the Farm Bill.
-The agreement bodes well for anyone who owns cannabis stocks.
+Politics makes strange bedfellows, they say, and so it was in December 2018, when negotiators in the Senate and House reached an agreement on the Farm Bill that would eventually impact cannabis stocks.

-Normally the result of a tug-of-war between conservative heartland agriculture interests and progressive coastal urbanites, and corporate farms vs. family farms, the current version of the Farm Bill will legalize industrial hemp, thanks to the pushing of Senate Majority Leader Mitch McConnell, who argues that there will be great economic benefits from legalizing the crop—and putting it under the purview of U.S. Department of Agriculture rather than the Justice Department.
+Normally the result of a tug-of-war pitting conservative heartland agriculture interests vs. progressive coastal urbanites, and corporate farms vs. family farms, the Farm Bill legalized industrial hemp for the first time in decades, thanks to the pushing of then-Senate Majority Leader Mitch McConnell, who argued that there will be great economic benefits from legalizing the crop—and putting it under the purview of the U.S. Department of Agriculture rather than the Justice Department.

 The previous Farm Bill, passed in 2014, started the trend toward legal hemp.
 It allowed state-regulated, university-affiliated agricultural research programs to grow hemp plants as long as they registered with the Department of Agriculture.
-But that bill expired in September, and the new one has been held up by disagreements over SNAP (Supplemental Nutrition Assistance Program) as well as a disagreement over forestry practices—a sore spot in the wake of the California fires.
+But that bill expired in September 2018, and its renewal was held up by disagreements over SNAP (Supplemental Nutrition Assistance Program) as well as a disagreement over forestry practices—a sore spot in the wake of the California fires.

-The new bill, assuming there are no changes and President Trump signs it, will govern the distribution of $867 billion over the next five years through a wide variety of food and agriculture programs.
+The 2018 Farm Bill was big; it governs the distribution of $867 billion over a five-year period, ending in 2023, through a wide variety of food and agriculture programs.

-To my mind—which admittedly has a bias toward free markets—hemp farmers don’t need help; they just need their product to be legalized so they can give the market what it wants.
+To my mind—which admittedly has a bias toward free markets—hemp farmers didn’t need help; they just needed their product to be legalized so they could give the market what it wants.

 And right now, what the market wants is hemp to make cannabidiol, otherwise known as CBD.
-The oil is already produced in many states by small producers—including Mitch McConnell’s Kentucky—but they’ve only managed it by doing an end-run around federal prohibition, which still limits interstate trade and transport of hemp products.
+The oil was already produced in many states by small producers—including Mitch McConnell’s Kentucky—but they only managed it by doing an end-run around federal prohibition, which limited interstate trade and transport of hemp products.

 Best Cannabis Stocks to Buy